Musculoskeletal ultrasound of the knee

 The extra-articular structures of the knee are readily accessible for detailed sonographic evaluation.
 While intraarticular evaluation is incomplete, many structures can be partially visualized, and the examination often provides useful clinical information.

 This topic will describe a systematic approach to complete sonographic evaluation of each knee quadrant.
 Topics devoted to knee pain and specific knee conditions are found separately.
-(See "Approach to the athlete or active adult with knee pain" and "Anterior cruciate ligament injury" and "Posterior cruciate ligament injury" and "Medial collateral ligament injury of the knee" and "Meniscal injury of the knee" and "Knee bursitis" and "Osgood-Schlatter disease (tibial tuberosity avulsion)".)
+(See "Approach to the adult with knee pain likely of musculoskeletal origin" and "Anterior cruciate ligament injury" and "Posterior cruciate ligament injury" and "Medial collateral ligament injury of the knee" and "Meniscal injury of the knee" and "Knee bursitis" and "Osgood-Schlatter disease (tibial tuberosity avulsion)".)

 USES, ADVANTAGES, AND LIMITATIONS OF KNEE ULTRASOUND